luistriana28/openacademy/README.md

 # openacademy
-This is the Odoo Training Course
+This is the Odoo Training Course.
+In basic way to learn.